 The cost of a DigitalOcean Kubernetes cluster is based on the cluster’s resources:

 Nodes are built on Droplets.
 The master node is fully managed by DigitalOcean and included at no cost.
 Worker nodes are charged at the same rate as Droplets.
-Both Basic and CPU-Optimized Droplet plans are available for worker nodes.
+Basic Droplets (Regular, Premium Intel, and Premium AMD) and CPU-Optimized Droplet plans are available for worker nodes.

 All charges for Kubernetes clusters appear in the Kubernetes section of monthly invoices.